 To give you a quick overview of the total cost, I’ll break down the cost of the apartment I’ll soon be moving into.
-Keep in mind that I’m living just outside of a major city so rent is much cheaper.

-- Rent (includes heat, water, sewer, and parking): $800, plus an $800 security deposit at move-in.
+- Rent (includes heat, water, sewer, and parking): $1,300, plus a $1,300 security deposit at move-in

-- Electricity: I’ll likely pay around $50 a month.
+- Electricity: $50 a month

-- Netflix + Hulu Subscriptions: $18 a month.
+- Netflix + Hulu Subscriptions: $18 a month

-- Food: I shop weekly and spend around $40, so that’s about $160-$180 a month.
+- Food: I shop weekly and spend around $80, so that’s about $320 a month

 - Furniture: I got a lot of furniture off of Craigslist and recycled from friends and my parents, so in total about $300 for all my furniture (this is not usually the case, I got lucky and didn’t have to spend a lot!)

 - Laundry: Laundromats in my area cost about $6-$8 for washing and drying one load of laundry